-The clinical performance of cobas° BKV was further evaluated at three testing sites by measuring BKV DNA levels in clinical samples (neat and diluted) of BKV infected and non-infected patients and contrived EDTA plasma samples spiked with cultured BK virus, compared with a well-established laboratory developed nucleic acid test (LDT) (comparator BKV LDT).

-From all samples tested with cobas° BKV and the comparator BKV test, there were a total of 550 samples (217 neat and 303 diluted clinical samples from 129 transplant subjects and 30 contrived samples) that were valid on both assays and evaluable for the clinical concordance analysis (Table 36).
+The clinical performance of cobas° BKV was further evaluated at three testing sites by measuring BKV DNA levels in clinical samples (neat and diluted) of BKV infected and non-infected patients and contrived EDTA plasma samples spiked with cultured BKV virus, compared with a well-established laboratory developed nucleic acid test (LDT) (comparator BKV LDT).
+From all samples tested with cobas° BKV and the comparator BKV test, there were a total of 550 samples (217 neat and 303 diluted clinical samples from 129 transplant subjects and 30 contrived samples) that were valid on both assays and evaluable for the clinical concordance analysis (Table 29).

-Table 36 Concordance analysis between cobas® BKV and the comparator LDT on BKV DNA level (log10 IU/mL) results for all samples (EDTA plasma)
+Table 29 Concordance analysis between cobas® BKV and the comparator LDT on BKV DNA level results for all samples